tzwenn/ubuntu-latex-fonts/README.md

 	$ sudo make install

-This will assume your TeX-distribution's location to be	<code>/usr/share/texmf-texlive/</code>.
-In case you like to change that (i.e. installing it just for your account) pass an other <code>PREFIX</code> to the Makefile:
+This will automatically determine your TeX-distribution's location.
+In case you want to change that behavior (i.e. installing it just for your account) pass an other <code>PREFIX</code> to the Makefile:

 	$ make PREFIX=~/texmf install